space-ros/docs/source/Introduction/How-Space-ROS-Differs.rst

    * - Item
      - Description
    * - Website
-     - The `Space ROS website <https://space-ros.github.io/spaceros.org/>`_ has high-level information about Space ROS as well as a searchable set of related articles and videos.
+     - The `Space ROS website <https://space.ros.org/>`_ has high-level information about Space ROS as well as a searchable set of related articles and videos.
    * - Documentation site
      - The Space ROS documentation site (this site) contains information about Space ROS, without duplicating the standard ROS 2 documentation.
        For standard ROS 2 topics, one can refer to the `ROS 2 Humble documentation <https://docs.ros.org/en/humble/index.html>`_.
-   * - Github organization
+   * - GitHub organization
-     - There is a `github organization <https://github.com/space-ros>`_ for all of the Space ROS projects.
+     - There is a `github organization <https://github.com/space-ros>`_ for many of the Space ROS projects.
    * - Docker images
      - Pre-built Docker images are available from the `OSRF Space ROS page <https://hub.docker.com/r/osrf/space-ros>`_ on Docker Hub.
    * - Earthly builds
-     - Space ROS builds use the `Earthly build tool <https://earthly.dev/>`_.
+     - Space ROS builds use the `Earthly CI/CD tool <https://earthly.dev/>`_.
        This allows local developer builds to use the identical system as the CI builds.